Inside Out, ZZM

 (2016)

 The Zuiderzeemuseum is situated in Enkhuizen, in the north of the Netherlands, in the region of the former Zuiderzee.
-Between the 1940s and 1980s the institution was developed in order to preserve the cultural heritage and maritime history of the “old Zuiderzee region”.² The museum consists of an outdoor and an indoor space with an archive.
-The aim of the outdoor museum is to provide an image of how people used to live and work between 1880 and 1930, a period of significant change.
+Between the 1940s and the 1980s, the institution was developed in order to preserve the cultural heritage and maritime history of the “old Zuiderzee region”.² The museum consists of an outdoor and an indoor space with an archive.
+The outdoor museum provides an image of how people used to live and work between 1880 and 1930, a period of significant change.
 Different houses from the area were either physically brought to Enkhuizen or copied and rebuilt in order to create an artificial, historical village in which period actors perform as citizens.
-It’s a reenactment of a fictional village, isolated in its own historical fiction and disconnected from today.
+It is a reenactment of a fictional village, isolated in its own historical fiction and disconnected from today.
 The 29,386 artefacts from the region are held inside the museum’s archive.

 View of the Zuiderzee with the Afsluitdijk (Enclosure Dam) and newly reclaimed or projected polders, map, circa 1950s.